 - MOSFET is a type of FET that is a unipolar device i.e. single charge carriers are responsible for the conduction between source and drain.

 - Voltage applied at the gate side is used to control the current flowing through conducting channel between source and drain.

 - MOSFET is a voltage controlled device unlike BJT which are current controlled device.

 - Practically gate of the MOSFET draws no current.
 However, small amount of initial current is needed to charge the capacitance of the gate terminal.

 - MOSFET is mostly used as as electronic automatic switch in both analog & digital circuits.

-- It is widely used in many applications where high amplification is required.
+- It is widely used in applications where high amplification is required.